About this course

 ContactMelbourne School of Professional and Continuing Education Email: firstname.lastname@example.org Phone: + 61 3 8344 0149 Monday to Friday 8am to 9pm AEST/AEDT.
 Weekends and University of Melbourne observed Public Holidays 10am to 5pm AEST/AEDT.

 |Award title||Master of Laws (Global Competition and Consumer Law)|

 |Fees information||Subject EFTSL, level, discipline and census date|

 |Duration||24 months part-time|

-The Master of Laws (Global Competition and Consumer Law) is a highly innovative and advanced international course that responds to the proliferation of competition and consumer policies and laws, and their increasingly active enforcement, around the world.
+The Master of Laws (Global Competition and Consumer Law) is an innovative and advanced international course that responds to the proliferation of competition and consumer policies and laws around the world.
 Competition policy and law are a crucial means of driving economic growth, higher living standards and productivity at national and global levels.

 This course provides interdisciplinary knowledge and skills through subjects that grapple with the legal, regulatory, economic, political, institutional and social facets of competition policy, law and enforcement.
-The course focuses substantively on the policies, laws and enforcement experiences of the major jurisdictions in this field, the United States and European Union, but also draws on other jurisdictions - from the Asia Pacific region particularly (including Australia).
-Subjects have been developed and are taught by leading experts, each bringing outstanding pedagogical skills, substantive knowledge and practical skill and experience to instruction in the course.
+The course draws on the experiences of the major jurisdictions in this field, the United States and European Union, as well as those from other jurisdictions, including Australia.